Surface Roughness

 • 1 microinch= 0.0254 microns =25.4 nanometers

-• Peening or burring works on a metal surface to improve its material properties.
-Ion burring with e-Ion Plasma is a relatively new process that can be used for curved and complex shapes.
+• Peening or burring improves a metal surface’s material properties.
+Ion burring with e-ion Plasma is a relatively new process that can be used for curved and complex shapes.

 • Cast surfaces display Ra of about 50-250 u-inch.
 Sand castings display higher roughness, and plaster shell-type investment castings and die castings show lower roughness values.
 Squeeze castings also exhibit a higher average roughness.